How to Increase Engagement on Twitter in 2026 (15 Tips)

 Set Up Twitter Cards to Improve Tweet Engagement

 If you haven’t already done so, head over to your Twitter account and set up Twitter cards.
-Twitter cards let you attach rich media, photos, and videos to tweets in order to drive traffic and improve engagement.
+Twitter cards let you attach rich media, photos, and videos to tweets to drive traffic and improve engagement.

 All you need to do is add a few lines of code to your site pages.
 Then when people tweet content from those pages, there’ll be a card attached that’s visible to their followers.